 WYSA Coach Pass - Required

-Coaches for all MAYSA league teams are required to have in their possession a WYSA issued Coach Pass card at all games to be on the team’s side of the field.
-To obtain a WYSA Coach Pass card, a coach must complete the coach registration/risk management form and submit it online to WYSA along with a headshot photo and the appropriate registration fee.
+Coaches for all MAYSA league teams are required to have in their possession a WYSA issued Risk Management Pass card (previously referred to as a Coach Pass) at all games to be on the team’s side of the field.
+To obtain a WYSA Risk Management Pass card, a coach must complete the coach registration/risk management form and submit it online to WYSA along with a headshot photo and the appropriate registration fee.
 This element is a part of WYSA’s RISK MANAGEMENT PROGRAM and is a requirement of membership with the US Youth Soccer Association.

 Coaching Education - Certification and Licensure

 MAYSA adheres to the WYSA’s Coach Licensing Requirements which state that the following apply to both head and assistant coaches:

 - Coaches working with U15 and older STATE LEAGUE teams are required to have, at minimum, a ‘D’ level coaching license.